 The GGE Biplot for protein content indicated that both environments were oriented towards the left side of the Biplot, while the majority of genotypes were clustered on the opposite side.
 Genotypes 1 (HD3226) and 2(HP3334) were positioned in the same direction as the environments, suggesting their relatively better performance for protein content.
 In contrast, most other genotypes were located away from the environmental vectors, indicating comparatively lower performance.
 The clustering pattern further suggested limited variation among the majority of genotypes.
-The relatively low variation and stable performance of genotypes for protein content observed in this study are in accordance with earlier findings reported by Gupta et al. (2021)[13] and Rao et al. (2020)[14], where quality traits exhibited comparatively less genotype × environment interaction.
+The relatively low variation and stable performance of genotypes for protein content observed in this study were in accordance with earlier findings reported by Gupta et al. (2021)[13] and Rao et al. (2020)[14], where quality traits exhibited comparatively less genotype × environment interaction.
 Similar findings have also been reported by Mohammadi et al. (2016)[12], Farshadfar et al. (2012)[10], and Dehghani et al. (2009)[11], confirming the effectiveness of GGE Biplot in evaluating genotype stability.

 Fig no 10 PC which won where